10 Facts About The Cape Cobra

 The scientist left the vehicle and attempted to scare the cape cobra away, but it slithered into the dark burrow after them instead.
 Several moments later, one aardwolf cub staggered out of the den, limping into the grass.
 20 minutes later, the cape cobra appeared with a noticeable bulge in its belly.
 The third aardwolf cub was unaccounted for.
 The mother survived, but abandoned the den.

-7 Earliest symptoms
+7 The earliest symptoms

 naja nivea cape cobra swimming